-Judge Rules Trump Administration Is ‘Within its Authority’ to Separate Families Stopped at the Mexico Border
+Judge Rules Trump Administration Is ‘Within Its Authority’ to Separate Families at Mexico Border

 “It is an invitation that is potentially massive in scope, invades an area that is particularly within the province of the executive branch to secure the nation’s border, and goes beyond this court’s class certification and preliminary injunction orders, which were focused on the administration’s practice of separating families at the border for the purpose of deterring immigration, and failing to reunify those families,” Sabraw wrote in a 26-page decision.

-In a partial victory for the ACLU, the judge said the government must settle any doubts about parentage with DNA tests that deliver results in about 90 minutes.
-The administration resisted the requirement, citing “operational concerns.”
+In a partial victory for the ACLU, the judge said the government must settle any doubts about parentage before separating families by using DNA tests that deliver results in about 90 minutes.

 The ruling was a rare instance of the San Diego judge siding with the administration.
 In June 2018, he halted the practice of separating families under a “zero tolerance” policy to deter illegal immigration and ordered that about 2,800 children be quickly reunited with family.
 Lack of adequate tracking systems at the time made reunification a monumental task.